 Professional Development Opportunities

 The Community Foundation offers a variety of professional development events for advisors.
-These include an Open House in October; a free, non-credit seminar in February; and a half-day seminar in the summer with a national speaker and the opportunity to receive professional credits.
+These include a variety of networking events and informational seminars throughout the year.
 Learn more about events for professional advisors.

 Financial Management Options for Advisors